Best Console MMORPGs

 Launched: April 3, 2018

-TERA was once a standout in the MMORPG space thanks to its fast-paced, skill-based action combat system.
-Dodging, blocking, and aiming were all fully active, giving players complete control in battle.
-Each class felt unique to play, with a strong sense of weight behind abilities and some of the flashiest animations around.
-Visually, it still holds up surprisingly well today, with a colourful art direction that helped it stand out from the usual fantasy MMO crowd.
+TERA was once a standout in the MMORPG genre thanks to its fast-paced, skill-based action combat.
+Dodging, blocking, and aiming were fully active at all times, giving players complete control in battle.
+Each class felt distinct and weighty, with impactful abilities and some of the flashiest animations of its era.
+Even today, TERA’s colourful art style still holds up surprisingly well compared to many older MMORPGs.

-The world of TERA offered plenty to explore — from enormous open zones and BAMs (Big-Ass Monsters), to instanced dungeons and large-scale PvP battlegrounds.
-It was especially appealing for players who valued mechanical skill, timing, and positioning over traditional tab-target combat.
+The world of TERA offered a wide range of content, from large open zones and iconic BAMs (Big-Ass Monsters) to instanced dungeons and large-scale PvP battlegrounds.
+It particularly appealed to players who valued mechanical skill, timing, and positioning over traditional tab-target combat, setting a benchmark for action-based MMO design that many games have since tried to replicate.

 13. Dragon Quest X